 It’s important to attend closely to what each can do whilst making decisions about who or what to place where.
 This is where the pictorial ‘guides’ on the cards are so crucial – and Keymaster’s online guide is an excellent aid.

-Here is Keymaster’s excellent guide to thieves, gear, and cities for the new version.
+Here is Keymaster’s excellent guide to thieves, gear, and cities.

 - each card pictorially displays what effects and qualities thieves and gear have